Damms/azure-resume/README.md

 Simillar to the front end I used Github actions to push my Azure function to Azure whenever I push to the main branch from my backend folder.
 Below is my yml file to achieve this which is based of the [MS Learn guide](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-github-actions?tabs=linux%2Cdotnet&pivots=method-template)

 ```
-name: deploy_backend
+name: Deploy Python project to Azure Function App

 on:
-  push:
-    branches: [ main ]
-    paths:
-      - 'backend/**'
+  [push]

 env:
-  AZURE_FUNCTIONAPP_NAME: 'GetResumeCounterjatinadamms'   # set this to your function app name on Azure
+  AZURE_FUNCTIONAPP_NAME: 'your-app-name'   # set this to your function app name on Azure
-  AZURE_FUNCTIONAPP_PACKAGE_PATH: 'backend'       # set this to the path to your function app project, defaults to the repository root
+  AZURE_FUNCTIONAPP_PACKAGE_PATH: '.'       # set this to the path to your function app project, defaults to the repository root
   PYTHON_VERSION: '3.9'                     # set this to the python version to use (e.g. '3.6', '3.7', '3.8')

 jobs: